Helen M. Gougar: Marriage and family

 In 1863 Helen married John Gougar, a Lafayette attorney, and became his legal apprentice.
 The couple had no children.

 Career

-Helen Gougar's career included work as a newspaper journalist, lawyer, and a temperance and women's suffrage advocate.
+Gougar's career included work as a newspaper journalist, lawyer, and a temperance and women's suffrage advocate.
 In addition, she and her husband were active in Lafayette's civic and social affairs.
 She served on the committees of several local organizations, including the Young Men's Christian Association, Lafayette Home Association, Ladies Benevolent Society, and the Second Presbyterian Church, but her temperance and women's suffrage activities gained public attention in the late nineteenth and early twentieth centuries.

 Newspaper journalist

 In the 1870s and 1880s Gougar worked as a newspaper journalist.
 She wrote a weekly column called "Bric-a-Brac" for the Lafayette Courier that produced a series of essays expressing her own views and included the text of her speeches as well as the opinions of others on temperance and women's suffrage.
 Her unapologetic writing style became her trademark.
 In 1881 Gougar began editing Our Herald, a weekly newspaper that supported temperance and suffrage issues, and became its owner.